-Collection of clips, quotes & links to reports by Doctors & other Nutrition Experts who Debunk & warn of the flaws & dangers of the Paleo diet fad.
+Page Summary: Collection of clips, quotes & links to ~35 reports by doctors & other nutrition experts who debunk the Paleo diet fad; explaining the dangers of the higher risks of disease and premature death.

 = = = =